 Unions

 A Union in Cyrus is a composite data type similar to C-style unions.
 It allows multiple fields to share the same memory location, so only one of its fields can hold a valid value at any given time.
-Unlike structs, assigning a value to one field will overwrite the memory for other fields.

 Defining a Union